Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 # House of Things – Pattern Instances

+:: papeis, o que representa esses papeis nessa implementacao em python

 ## Database Connection: Singleton

 ### Context
 : the design problem to solve + why was this one selected
 <!-- Describe the design context that justifies the selection of the pattern. -->
+When accessing the database, we need to be able to keep a single connection that we access in the different endpoints of our application.

 #### Problem in Context
+We want to ensure that there is a single database connection opened in our application at any time, and that this same connection can be used in any part of the application.
+We desire that establishing this connection is abstracted away from its use.
 <!-- Describe the wider design context and the concrete problem to be solved.
 This must be as complete as possible, someone else other than the original designer should be able to read and understand why it was important (and not trivial) to solve this problem. -->

 #### The Pattern
 <!-- Identify the pattern that you applied, why it was selected and how it is a good fit considering the existing design context and the problem at hand. -->
+We have selected the Singleton pattern to solve this problem, since it provides the following advantages:
+- provides consistency, in the way that it ensures there is only one database connection that is reused accross the application, reducing overhead.
+- provides a global point of access to the database connection, which can be used in any endpoint.

 ### Mapping
 <!-- Explain how are mapped the pattern's roles, operations and associations to the concrete design classes. -->